withastro/astro/docs/src/pages/reference/api-reference.md

 <!-- Your HTML template here. -->
 ```

 ⚠️ The `createCollection()` function executes in its own isolated scope before page loads.
-Therefore you can’t reference anything from its parent scope, other than file imports.
+Therefore you can't reference anything from its parent scope, other than file imports.
 The compiler will warn if you break this requirement.

 The `createCollection()` function should returns an object of the following shape: